 My seventh skyscraper based off of Spencer Rezkalla's original design.
 Trump International, for short, was topped out in 2009 and the plaza was finished shortly after in early 2010.
-The building is supported by several huge reinforced concrete pillars at its base and is the tallest curtain wall skyscraper in the US; soon to be replaced by One World Trade Center (a.k.a.
-Freedom Tower).
+The building is supported by several huge reinforced concrete pillars at its base and is one of the tallest curtain wall skyscraper in the world.
 The outdoor plaza features storefronts around the building and along the Chicago River.
-Additionally, Trump International was featured in the Warner Bros. movie, The Dark Knight.
-It can be seen across the street from the window of the room in which Gotham City's mayor was talking with Harvey Dent.
-It was also the building in which Batman captures The Joker, although Batman refers to it as the "Pruitt Building."

-This model is my second skyscraper from Chicago; the first being my Sears Tower model.
+This model is my second Chicago skyscraper model.
 Believe it or not, the entire building is 100% SNOT.
-SNOT is a LEGOŽ acronym that stands for Studs Not On Top.
-Meaning that in this building, you will not find a single conventionally stacked LEGOŽ brick.
+SNOT is a LEGO« acronym that stands for Studs Not On Top.
+Meaning that in this building, you will not find a single conventionally stacked LEGO« brick.
 In other words, the entire building is made up of pieces that are turned sideways and connected together inside.
-My model also features over 400 very rare 1x2 clear tiles which are, currently, only available in the Fallingwater LEGOŽ Architecture set.
+My model also features over 400 1x2 clear tiles.
 The building took one week to design, roughly twenty hours to build, and an overall four months to complete.
 Model completed October 18, 2010.

 Soo a last try ;)